bvillasen/blog/_posts/WF_sims/2017-07-16-rockstar_info.md

 1. Performs a rapid variant of the 3D friends-of-friends (FOF) method to find overdense regions which are then distributed among processors for analysis.

+2. Finding Halo seeds ( FOF subgroups ).
-2. For each 3D FOF group which is created in the previous step, the algorithm proceeds by building a hierarchy of FOF subgroups in phase space.
+For each 3D FOF group which is created in the previous step, the algorithm proceeds by building a hierarchy of FOF subgroups in phase space.
 Deeper levels of subgroups have a tighter linking-length criterion in phase space, which means that deeper levels correspond to increasingly tighter isodensity contours around peaks in the phase-space density distribution.
 This enables an easy way to distinguish separate substructures — above some threshold phase-space density, their particle distributions must be distinct in phase space; otherwise, it would be difficult to justify the separation into different structures.
 Beginning with a base FOF group, ROCKSTAR adaptively chooses a phase-space linking length based on the standard deviations of the particle distribution in position and velocity space.
 That is, for two particles p 1 and p 2 in the base group, the phase-space distance metric is defined as: